R15171/CarPooling/README.md

 ## Backend and Frontend Clarification
 The backend of the system is developed using two powerful frameworks:
-- **.NET Core Web API**: Provides high scalability, performance, and lightweight microservices-based architecture for handling requests efficiently.
+- **.NET Core Web API**: Provides high scalability, performance, and lightweight.
 It also manages the core business logic, ensuring smooth operations.
-- **Spring Boot (Java)**: Supports secure API services and facilitates integration with other system components.
+- **Spring Boot (Java)**:  Microservices-based architecture for handling requests efficiently and Supports secure API services and facilitates integration with other system components.

 The frontend is built using **ReactJS**, offering an interactive and responsive user interface that enhances the overall user experience.